ashishcsingh/EulerProblems/README.md

 Details about classes/Files
 ===========================
-Primes.h/cpp has LargestPrimeFactor (3) and PrimeSummation (10) solved.
+Primes.h/cpp has LargestPrimeFactor (3), PrimeSummation (10) and NthPrimeNumber(7) solved.
-Summations.h/cpp has SummationOfAllMultiples (1) solved.
+Summations.h/cpp has SummationOfAllMultiples (1) and DifferenceOfSquares(6) solved.
 EulerProblem.h/cpp has Euler interface defined EulerProblemFactory.h/cpp has Factory implementation defined.
+MainApp.cpp has the main() that calls EulerProblemFactory with id.

 Execute
 =======